 Number of beneficiaries 3

 Type of beneficiary Type of resolution

-Managing director, top-level managers At 31 December 2019 there are 3 beneficiaries with this type of agreement.
+Managing director, top-level managers At 31 December 2020 there are 3 beneficiaries with this type of agreement.
 In accordance with the remuneration policy, following market practice for these cases, as a result of the new appointment of the managing director, the previously existing employment contract is suspended.
 In the event that this contract is terminated, the managing director would earn on compensation terms, the remuneration existing at the date of the suspension, taking into account, for the appropriate purposes, the length of service at Red Eléctrica de España, S.A.U. up to the date of appointment as managing director (15 years), plus the period of service -if any- after the termination of the position as managing director, all in accordance with current labour legislation.
+Following the corporatization process carried out in 2020, the Company undertaking this obligation is Red Eléctrica Corporación, S.A.
 Both the economic regime and the suspension of the employment relationship of the new managing director are in line with that applicable to the previous managing director.
 There are no guarantee or golden parachute clauses for dismissals in favour of top-level Managers currently providing their services within the Group.
 If the employment relationship is extinguished, the compensation corresponding to those Managers would be calculated in accordance with the applicable labour laws.
 The contracts of these Managers were approved by the Appointments and Remuneration Committee and they were duly notified to the Board of Directors.